 Sculptures for Paintings is an ongoing series of sculptures since 2017 exploring the intersection between the practice of painting and sculpture.
 The sculptures are especially designed to support double-sided paintings to stand up: the paintings are clamped between the sculptures.

-This series was created in function - and simultaneously with - the double-sided paintings of a character called Subject 23.
+This series was created in function - and simultaneously with - the double-sided paintings of the character Subject 23.

 In 2017, I started working on a specific kind of character: the alter ego.
 Subject 23 became my personal alter ego.